 Armitage Avenue, which runs east/west through the neighborhood’s southern half, is great for boutique-style shopping.
 Both international and independent stores thrive in this area, appealing to a wide variety of shoppers.
 Big spenders will find plenty of designer apparel to suit their tastes, while bargain seekers like us love to uncover hidden treasures at the great consignment shops such as McShane’s Exchange (815 W Armitage Ave, 773-525-0282).
 This two-story second-hand clothing store occupies a old house and is chockfull of great deals on designer digs.
 Sure they’ve been worn once or twice, but when you can get a Gucci coat for a quarter of the retail price, who’s to complain?

 Also on Armitage, Lush (859 W Armitage Ave, 773-281-5874) is a popular bath shop that stocks zany, wild-looking soaps with names like Honey I Washed the Kids and Karma Bubble Bar.
 One step inside this corner storefront and your senses are flooded with a mixture of fruity, floral, spicy and musky aromas that is overwhelming at first, but just wait a second for your nose to adjust and then take your time to browse the divine selection of soaps—great for gifts, but we always have to get something for ourselves as well.
 Speaking of gift ideas, Armitage Avenue has a handful of whimsy gift shops that bring an eclectic edge to the typical picture frame or coffee mug.
-Not your standard junk-filled kitschy souvenir store, Art Effect (934 W Armitage Ave, 773-929-3600) is an upscale boutique with a selection of wares that run the gamut from oversized jeweled rings for $500 to sophisticated scented candles for $42 a piece.
+Not your standard junk-filled kitschy souvenir store, Art Effect (934 W Armitage Ave, 773-929-3600) is an upscale Lincoln Park boutique with a selection of wares that run the gamut from oversized jeweled rings for $500 to sophisticated scented candles for $42 a piece.
 Of course, not everything in the place is that expensive—there are a lot of reasonably priced books and stationery for under $10, not to mention the collection of bath and body products and fun desk supplies.
 A few blocks down on the other side of the street is Glazed Expressions (717 W Armitage Ave, 312-867-1792) where you can get a completely original piece of gift-able pottery that is sure to be one-of-a-kind.
 That’s because you design and paint it yourself.
 Just pick an unfinished mug, bowl, plate, vase or platter, get creative and give it your own personal artistic mark (maybe a simple 'I love Mom'), then they’ll glaze and fire it for you, and voila!—you’ve got Mother’s Day covered.

 Continuing on our tour of Armitage Avenue’s shopping district, shoe addicts will certainly fall off the wagon at Lori’s Designer Shoes (824 W Armitage Ave, 773-281-5655).
 Always stocked with the latest European fashions and cutting-edge styles, it’s nearly impossible to resist picking up a pair once inside this bustling shoe-lovers paradise, especially with the permanent sale racks carting fabulous deals on ultra hip footwear.
-Out of the West (1021 W Armitage Ave, 773-404-9378) is a hot spot for chic Western wear, perfect for the urban cowboy.
+Out of the West (1021 W Armitage Ave, 773-404-9378) is a Lincoln Park hot spot for chic Western wear, perfect for the urban cowboy.
 High-end denim, cowboy boots, leather belts, funky T-shirts and tasseled ranch jackets are their specialty.
 And fashionistas can check out the latest runway trends from international fashion designer and Chicago native, Cynthia Rowley (808 W Armitage Ave, 773-528-6160), at her Lincoln Park boutique.
 The simple storefront is modest and minimal, with a couple mannequins donning the designer’s most recent endeavors for the modern woman.
 The price tags here are somewhat costly (she is a world-famous designers after all) but Cynthia Rowley enthusiasts are first to say her collections are worth every penny.

 Armitage Avenue isn’t the only place to spend your hard earned dough in Lincoln Park neighborhood.
 The businesses up Halsted Street offer national brands that boast some of the most popular styles in the country.
-With stores such as Lucky Brand Jeans (2048 N Halsted St, 773-975-8168), Arden B (2038 N Halsted St, 773-525-5091), and Bebe (2030 N Halsted St, 773-281-2323), this area is a convenient shopping strip for a little of everything: casual wear, dressy attire and hip accessories.
+With stores such as Lucky Brand Jeans (2048 N Halsted St, 773-975-8168), Arden B (2038 N Halsted St, 773-525-5091), and Bebe (2030 N Halsted St, 773-281-2323), this convenient Lincoln Park shopping strip si perfect for a little of everything: casual wear, dressy attire and hip accessories.
 Lincoln Park residents also find trendy home decor and furnishings in this section of the neighborhood at Ethan Allen (1700 N Halsted St, 312-573-2500) and Bedside Manor Ltd. (2056 N Halsted St, 773-404-2020).
 Whether you want to redo the entire house or just need a new accent piece for the living room, these classic interior design institutions make making over your Lincoln Park home a snap.

 Our favorite staples are right around the corner from home, too, located nearby in an area known by ‘hoodies as the Clybourn Corridor (at the intersection where Clybourn and North avenues meet Halsted Street).
 Home Depot (1232 W North Ave, 773-486-9200) has a location here with free parking for shoppers—a necessity if you’re planning on hauling a dozen two-by-fours back home for that major shelf-building project.
 Crate and Barrel (850 W North Ave, 312-573-9800) and CB2 (800 W North Ave, 312-787-8329)—a new offspring of Crate and Barrel—supply a grand selection of home wares, kitchen needs, decorative items and seasonal dishes and knickknacks.
 So once you’ve got that new shelf completed, accessorize it with your purchases from Crate and Barrel or stop by Borders (755 W North Ave, 312-266-8060) to load up on reading material, which can also be stored in that lovely handmade shelving unit.